cllaadd/mygameslist/journals/claudia_harrison.md

 12/19/2022

-We decided to make a website that keeps tracks of games you've played or want to play, simialr to My Anime List.
+We decided to make a website that keeps tracks of games you've played or want to play, similar to My Anime List.
 For our primary models, were going to make a User, List, and Game model, with the game data imported from an outside API.
 For stretch goals, we we are also eventually considering making a Review or Follower model.
 We also made a render.com account.
 Garret found a way to get our game data from igdb.com as well as price data from arethereanydeals.com.
 We can pull images, genre, and suggested games.
 Instructors approved our models and suggested us to work on the core three for now.

 12/20/2022

 Started on the wireframes for the site and decided on color scheme and logo.
-The log will be a little green controller and we chose the color scheme from those colros.
-We are also thinking of makeing the background a randomized game screenshot or something like that.
+The log will be a little green controller and we chose the color scheme from those colors.
+We are also thinking of making the background a randomized game screenshot or something like that.

 12/21/2022